AravJain007/Scalable-Chatbot/README.md

 - **Context Management**: Redis maintains recent conversation context to ensure coherent responses
 - **Error Boundary Handling**: Streamlit components are designed to fail independently without crashing the entire application

-**Monitoring and Observability** (Planned Enhancements):
+**Monitoring and Observability**:

-- **Logging Strategy**: Centralized logging with structured formats
-- **Performance Metrics**: Response time, error rates, and resource utilization tracking
-- **Alerting**: Automated notifications for service degradation or failure
-- **Audit Trails**: Complete history of system interactions for debugging and improvement
+- **Current Logging:** Currently logging has been implemented only for error detection in containers and not for resource usage.
+Prometheus and Grafana can be used for tracking resource ustilization.

 ### 4. Cost Considerations

-The system is designed with cost efficiency as a core principle.
+The system is designed with cost efficiency as one of the core principle.

 **Operational Cost Management**: